malacandrian/eewilliams/_books/AnnotatedBible.md

             type: image/jpg
           defaultImage: shortBook-Default.jpg
 ---
 An accessible Bible commentary.
-Helpfully laid out to draw your attention to the main points of the passage.
+Helpfully laid out to draw your attention to how the passage shows us Jesus.